The Unregulated Market for Appraisals

 The Appraisers Association of America exists to draw that line.

 "When something is worth six or seven figures, the appraiser's credentials are not a formality.
-They are the thing that determines whether the IRS accepts your filing, whether your insurer pays your claim, and whether your valuation survives cross-examination." — Helen Hall, AAA Certified, DIG Appraisals
+They are the thing that determines whether the IRS accepts your filing, whether your insurer pays your claim, and whether your valuation survives cross-examination." — Helen Hall, Certified Member, AAA, DIG Appraisals

 The Appraisers Association of America was founded in 1949 and incorporated in New York State in 1950 as a non-profit trade association.
 It is the oldest professional association of personal property appraisers in the United States.
 The IRS recognises it as a qualifying appraiser organisation under its definitions for estate tax and charitable donation purposes.